bobgrant04/beebyams/Deploy disks/Readme.md

-the start of the process requires TAB delimiated files in the following format:- publisher:- name of publisher only have 1024 so try to limit long title:- needs to be below 240 chars but for display needs to be less than 30 use the #character to denote joysicks etc filename:- assumes $ dir needs to be less than 10 characters if dir specifed or less than 8 if not execute type :- crles chain run load execute special uppper of lower case page number :- should be the true page required only required for basic or the lSB for specials game type :-acgsmpuz adventure cheat game strategy music picture util z=unkown favorate :- Y/N based on https://stardot.org.uk/forums/viewtopic.php?f=1&t=8259
+the start of the process requires TAB delimiated files in the following format:- publisher:- name of publisher only have 1024 so try to limit long title:- needs to be below 240 chars but for display needs to be less than 30 use the #character to denote joysticks etc filename:- assumes $ dir needs to be less than 10 characters if dir specified or less than 8 if not execute type :- crles chain run load execute special upper of lower case page number :- should be the true page required only required for basic or the lSB for specials game type :-acgsmpuz adventure cheat game strategy music picture util z=unknown favorite :- Y/N based on https://stardot.org.uk/forums/viewtopic.php?f=1&t=8259

-these includeinal menu system https://www.stairwaytohell.com/bbc/sthcollection.html The yorkshire boys (PD) http://8bs.com/catalogue/tyb.htmalogue/tyb.htm Roms
+these includeinal menu system https://www.stairwaytohell.com/bbc/sthcollection.html The Yorkshire boys (PD) http://8bs.com/catalogue/tyb.htmalogue/tyb.htm Roms
  Cheats
 Disc User http://8bs.com/catalogue/tdu.htm